 Setting targets and publicly disclosing our progress is an important aspect of our sustainability initiative, holding ourselves accountable to our commitments and encouraging others to do the same.

-We are on target to contract for an additional 14% renewable energy with projects in the PJM power market by end of 2017.
-In an effort to expand our procurement outside the U.S. we are exploring opportunities in Europe that will provide at least another 10-15% to reach our 50% goal.
+In an effort to expand our procurement outside of the United States, we are exploring opportunities in Europe that will provide at least another 5% to exceed our 50% goal.

-As a member of BSR’s Future of Internet Power, we are collaborating with other large colocation clients and our colocation data center providers and to procure renewable energy on our behalf.
-We believe that renewable energy procurement by our colocation data center partners will contribute at least 4% towards our goal.
+As a member of BSR’s Future of Internet Power, we are collaborating with other large colocation clients to encourage our colocation data center providers to procure renewable energy for their data center facilities on our behalf.
+In 2017, Akamai’s colocation data center supply chain procured renewable energy in facilities across Europe and Asia that equaled almost 11% of Akamai’s global network energy consumption.

 Note: Documentation and volume by weight of processed electronic assets is provided by Akamai’s asset management vendors.
 Percentage values below 100% are due to a lack of non-U.S. based e-Stewards certified processing facilities.
 All processing facilities are ISO 14001 certified.